sasurfer/openEHRTool-v2/README.md

 **Note**: The compose-total file adopts EHRBase version 2.15.0 .
 That is the latest version of EHRBase tested with the tool.

 **Note**2: If you have port 80 already in use by another program, e.g., you want to run aqlbetter https://github.com/crs4/aqlbetter-dockerized, then use compose-total-port8088.yml instead of compose-total.yml and optionally replace 8088 with the port of your choice.
-Remember to rebuild the images.
+Remember to rebuild the images and then access the frontend at http://frontend.localhost:8088 or if you choose another port replace 8088 with your port.

 ### &#x1F335; Docker "Separated" &#x1F335;